Preparing for the Private School Admissions Process

 Many schools have released fall Open House dates, which should be posted on the school’s website under “Admissions” or “Events.”
 Many require registration, so fill out the form linked on the school’s website.
 These events are not required, but we highly recommend that you attend an event if you haven’t visited a school before.
 These events are important in developing your understanding of the school’s philosophy and fit with your family.
 If you can’t make it to any admissions events, don’t worry – you’ll have an opportunity to see the school during interviews, so you’ll still be able to learn more.

-We’ve found that the best application essays and parent statements are the product of time.
+Essays are a crucial component of the private school admissions process, and we’ve found that the best application essays and parent statements are the product of time.
 Therefore, we recommend that students and parents get started on essays far earlier than necessary to remove the pressure of drafting excellent responses within only a few days.

 To get started, visit your schools’ applications, copy the parent statement and student essay prompts, and paste them into a blank document.
 These documents can be used to start brainstorming essay ideas, start writing anecdotes, or hopping into a full draft.
 It’s best to draft your essays in a separate document – typing directly into the application risks losing your work or submitting an unfinished draft.